CodeYourFuture/JavaScript-Core-3-Coursework-Week1-London8-Archived/mandatory/thinking-like-a-programmer/task.md

 ## 1. What do you think the most important quality for a programmer is?

 <!-- Write your answer here -->
+A good problem solver.
 ## 2. When trying to solve a challenge, what should you do first?

 <!-- Write your answer here -->
+I have to find out the problem first.
 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->
+Take a break, and get some fresh air around, than look the problem at different perspective or seek for help